datadrivers/workshop-terraform/docs/handson-exercises/handson2.markdown

 ## Goal

 We want to create our first cloud storage bucket.
-This bucket should be used as terraform state backend in our next examples.
+This bucket should be used as Terraform state backend in our next examples.

 ## Steps